Thermalization in open many-body systems and KMS detailed balance: Framework and properties of the bath

 Since $\widehat{\textbf{C}}(\omega)$ is a positive matrix, it is also useful to introduce its square root $\widehat{\textbf{g}}(\omega) := \sqrt{\widehat{\textbf{C}}(\omega)}$.
 This matrix can always be chosen to be positive.
 Moreover, the KMS condition implies that:

 It can be easily connected to the bath correlation function by the convolution theorem:

 where again the sum over $\lambda$ is implicit, and $\ast$ denotes the convolution.

 The bath correlation function also determines the characteristic timescales of the dynamics.
-To this end, let us introduce the two sets of constants:
+To this end, let us introduce the two sets of constants: \ms {

-where it can be proven that $|\widehat{C}_{kl}(\omega)|\leq\Gamma_0\leq \Gamma$ and that $|\widehat{C}'_{kl}(\omega)|\leq\Gamma_0\tau_0\leq \Gamma\tau$ (see App.~\ref{app:relationTimescales}).
-The constants $\tau_0$ and $\tau$ measure the correlation time of the bath (the timescale over which perturbations decay\footnote{This intuitive interpretation becomes exact if $C_{kl}(t)\propto e^{-|t|/\tau^*}$ or $C_{kl}(t)\propto e^{-t^2/(\tau^*)^2}$, since in this case one can explicitly carry out the calculation and obtain $\tau_0 \propto \tau^*$}), so they naturally emerge throughout the microscopic derivation in Sec.~\ref{sec:CPderivation} and Sec.~\ref{sec:exactDB}.
+where it can be proven that $|\widehat{C}_{kl}(\omega)|\leq\Gamma_0\leq \Gamma$, that $|\widehat{C}'_{kl}(\omega)|\leq\Gamma_0\tau_0\leq \Gamma\tau$ and that $|\widehat{C}''_{kl}(\omega)|\leq K_0\leq K$ (see App.~D).
+It should be noticed that requiring these constants to be finite restrict the applicability of our results: for example, $\Gamma_0$ does not diverge only for infinite baths, because only in this case $C_{kl}(t)$ can decay sufficiently fast for the integral to converge.
+Moreover, requiring that $\tau$ is also finite, further restricts to the case in which the decay at infinity is faster than $1/t^2$ (and similarly, it should decay faster than $1/t^3$ for $K<\infty$).
+Interestingly, the constant $K$ only plays a role in the bounds of Sec.~\ref{sec:exactDB}, whereas the derivation in Sec.~\ref{sec:CPderivation} only rely on the finiteness of $\Gamma_0$ and $\tau_0$.} The latter can be interpreted as a measure the correlation time of the bath (the timescale over which perturbations decay\footnote{This intuitive interpretation becomes exact if $C_{kl}(t)\propto e^{-|t|/\tau^*}$ or $C_{kl}(t)\propto e^{-t^2/(\tau^*)^2}$, since in this case one can explicitly carry out the calculation and obtain $\tau_0 \propto \tau^*$}).
 Also, $\Gamma_0$ and $\Gamma$ can be related to the evolution rate of the state in a very precise manner~\cite{nathan2020universal}: \begin{theorem}[Fastest rate in the system] For a Gaussian bath, and an evolution satisfying condition~\ref{it:productInCond} and~\ref{it:noEnergyShift}, the rate of change of the reduced system dynamics can be upper bounded as:

 where $\|\cdot\|_1$ is the trace norm $\|X\|_1:= \Tr{|X|}$. \end{theorem} We refer to App.~\ref{app:fastestRate} for a proof of this statement.
 There are two main messages in Eq.~\eqref{eq:fastestRate}: first, the speed at which the system changes directly depends on the constant $\Gamma_0$ defined at the level of the bath; second, the maximum rate is of order $\alpha^2$, so the system will take longer to evolve as the coupling constant decreases.
 In order to make the total evolution time independent of $\alpha$, we introduce the time-rescaled state $\tilde{\rho}_{S}(t) := {\rho}_{S}(t/\alpha^2)$, for which it holds that $\|\partial_{t}\tilde{\rho}_{S}(t)\|_{1}\leq 2 \, \Gamma_0$.